Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

 Let $\bone$ denote the all-ones vector in $\Rn$.
 A nonnegative square matrix $A \in \Rpnn$ is said to be \emph{balanced} if its row sums $r(A) := A\bone$ equal its column sums $c(A) := A^T\bone$, i.e.

 This paper revisits the classical problem of \emph{Matrix Balancing}---sometimes also called \textit{diagonal similarity scaling} or \textit{line-sum-symmetric scaling}---which asks: given a nonnegative matrix $K \in \Rpnn$, find a positive diagonal matrix $D$ (if one exists\footnote{$K$ can be balanced if and only if $K$ is irreducible~\citep{EavHofRotSch85}.
 This can be efficiently checked in linear time~\citep{TarjanStronglyConnected}. }) such that $A := DKD^{-1}$ is balanced.
 Matrix Balancing is a fundamental problem in numerical linear algebra, scientific computing, and theoretical computer science with many applications and an extensive literature dating back to 1960.
 A particularly celebrated application of Matrix Balancing is pre-conditioning matrices before linear algebraic computations such as eigenvalue decomposition~\citep{Osborne60,ParRei69} and matrix exponentiation~\citep{Ward77,Higham05}.
 The point is that performing these linear algebra tasks on a balanced matrix can drastically improve numerical stability and readily recovers the desired answer on the original matrix~\citep{Osborne60}.
 Moreover, in practice, the runtime of (approximate) Matrix Balancing is essentially negligible compared to the runtime of these downstream tasks~\citep[\S11.6.1]{PreTeuVetFla07}.
 The ubiquity of these applications has led to the implementation of Matrix Balancing in most linear algebra software packages, including EISPACK~\citep{Eispack}, LAPACK~\citep{Lapack}, R~\citep{Rbal}, and MATLAB~\citep{MATLABbal}.
 In fact, Matrix Balancing is performed by default in the command for eigenvalue decomposition in MATLAB~\citep{MATLABeig} and in the command for matrix exponentation for R~\citep{Rexpm}.
-Matrix Balancing also has other diverse applications, including in economics~\citep{SchZen90}, and as the key subroutine for fast approximation algorithms for the Min-Mean-Cycle problem~\citep{AltPar20mmc}.
+Matrix Balancing also has other diverse applications in economics~\citep{SchZen90}, information retrieval~\citep{Tom03}, and combinatorial optimization~\citep{AltPar20mmc}.

 In practice, Matrix Balancing is performed approximately rather than exactly, since this can be done efficiently and typically suffices for applications.
 Specifically, in the \emph{approximate Matrix Balancing problem}, the goal is to compute a scaling $A := DKD^{-1}$ that is $\eps$\emph{-balanced} in the $\ell_1$ sense, i.e.,